logo

 Managing Fluoride Levels with Home Water Filters

 Some people argue that fluoride is unsafe and should be avoided.
-Questions like "Is fluoride bad?" or "Why is fluoride bad?" have been raised.
+Questions like "Is fluoride bad?" or "Why is fluoride bad for you?" have been raised.

 Others worry that drinking fluoridated water could have adverse effects on overall health.
 Amidst this ongoing debate about the harmful effects of fluoride, many people are taking proactive steps by installing filter systems to regulate the levels in their drinking water, choosing between reverse osmosis and activated alumina filters.